First-Year New Student Checklist

 - Students are responsible for following up with the scholarship donor to make sure the funds are sent directly to the Office of Financial Aid in a timely manner.

 - Checks must be properly endorsed to ensure the appropriate credit to the student’s account.

 - Scholarships in the amount of $500 or more will be split evenly between the fall and spring semesters.

 Outside scholarships should be reported by sending a copy of the scholarship letter to the Office of Financial Aid.
 Report any outside scholarships as received.

 Butler collects emergency information from all students twice a year.
 To verify your contact information, read these instructions.
 There will be a hold placed on your account that blocks registration until you complete this process.
 Verify your contact information soon to remove the hold.

-Students need to provide all personal items, bed linens, and towels.
-Additional items that students might bring include: alarm clock, bedspread, television, computer, Ethernet cord, laundry supplies, shower bucket, plants, fan, simple eating and cooking utensils, desk lamp, stereo/radio with headphones, stationery and stamps, storage crates.
+You will need to provide all personal items, bed linens, and towels.
+Additional items that you might bring include: alarm clock, bedspread, television, computer, Ethernet cord, laundry supplies, shower bucket, plants, fan, simple eating and cooking utensils, desk lamp, stereo/radio with headphones, stationery and stamps, and storage crates.